Skip to content

 hug h squash 3

-Tip: For more complex squashing, use interactive rebase: hug rbi main
+Tip: For more complex history editing, use interactive rebase: hug rbi main (Rebase Interactive)

 4. Push Your Cleaned Branch

-Since you've rewritten history, you'll need to force-push.
+Since you've rewritten history, you'll need to push with force.
 Use bpushf for a safe force-push.

 shell